 Let's go now to those herbs that are found or have analogues even in our flora.
 We replace the Mongolian dandelion ( Taraxacum mongolicum ) from our list with our Taraxacum officinalis .
 It is common to eat a dandelion as a salad, and people should not underestimate it.
 Wild plants and weeds in the role of vegetables often outweigh it as "vegetables" usually grown.
 This sentence would not be complete if I did not refer to her for Dr. Duke, who always says this about wild plants .

 As for the reed ( Phragmites ), his rabbit is edible - it is also a novelty for me.
-I never tried it, but it could be picked up or somewhere by the water dig.
+I have never tried it, but it can be picked up or somewhere by the water dig.
 I do not know whether it will help or taste, but once again, the rule is that wild vegetables are usually healthier and more nutritious than those grown, grown.
 Radish seed is easily available and can be twisted a bit.

 Eastern herbs - seducek, rehmania, parchment, lotus, cardamom, ginger

-I have a personal experience with a Japanese sedge ( Ophiopogon japonicum , tuber ) , but it is not enough for some assessment.
+I have a personal experience with a Japanese sedge ( Ophiopogon japonicum , tuber ) but it is not enough for some assessment.
 The sedative is well appreciated and used in combination with ginseng for heart problems.
 The root of the sticky rehmaniae ( glutinosae ), which is specially prepared, is widely used in the practice of the TCM.
 It can be found in the postmenstrual combination together with the aforementioned Chinese heifer ( Angelica sinensis ) and other herbs.
 Lotum seed (nelumbinis seed) is a nutritious food and is also considered to be a medicine.
-The extremely bitter lotus embryo ( Plumula nelumbinis ), which is removed because of its bitter seediness from the lotus seeds, is the drug itself with an effect against inflammation and pain.
+The extremely bitter lotus embryo ( plumula nelumbinis ), which is removed because of its bitter seediness from the lotus seeds, is the drug itself with an effect against inflammation and pain.
 You buy the seeds of cardamom ( fructus seu seed amomi ) in the spice.

 Young ginger root ( rhizoma zingiberis officinalis recens ) is available.
 It is fresh, preferably grated, for fleshy dishes and soups.
 Ginger is like garlic - it can not eat much, but it is extremely healthy and has antiviral effects.
 Ginger with its usefulness is approaching ginseng, when it is difficult to name in which all diseases the ginger helps.
 Even if your ginger does not cure your gastro-oesophageal reflux, it will greatly enhance your health and resistance.
 In addition, garlic consumption can be recommended.

 Other oriental candidates, for example: ziziphi spinosae , Akebia trifoliata , herb lophateri gracilis , rhizoma imperatae cylindricae , cortex magnoliae officinalis , sclerotium poriae cocos , radix saussureae seu vladimiriae , radix trichosanthis , radix glehniae littoralis and rhizoma coptidis .
 With most of these plants I have little experience.
 At least three of these candidates, magnolia ( Magnolia officinalis ), Imperata cylindrica and Coptis chinensis , are worth seeing.
 Even more attention may be paid to the fungus coconut ( Poria cocos ) and the plant of Saussurea / Vladimiria .
-Poria cocos , nowadays Wolfiporia extensa , is an extremely interesting sponge that produces woody coconut-sized underground tubers.
+Poria cocos , nowadays Wolfiporia extensa , is an extremely interesting fungus that creates woody coconut-sized underground tubers.
 As for the Saussurea , its most famous species is Saussurea costus , a critically endangered Himalayan herbaceous plant growing only over 4000 meters above sea level.
-Unfortunately, you do not have to pay for Saussurea costus because the above recommendation for "gastric surplus" applies to other species of the genus Saussurea and Vladimiria .
+Unfortunately, you do not have to pay for Saussurea costus because the above recommendation for "stomach surplus" applies to other species of the genus Saussurea and Vladimiria .